Nadal and Djokovic eager to renew hostilities

 "I'll give 100 percent of what I've got on Friday and see how it goes."

-Even that might not be enough against a man who hates leaving Roland Garros without taking a bite out of the Musketeers' Cup.
+Even that might not be enough against a man who hates leaving Roland Garros without landing the Musketeers' Cup.

 When Robin Soderling designed the blueprint for beating Nadal at Roland Garros in 2009, someone should have told him to copyright the plans and sell it on the open market.